wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 {% include l18n.html %}
 {% include _toc.html %}

-Flask is called a "micro-framework" because, unlike Django and other analogues like Ruby on Rails, it provides only what is necessary to do core web development, leaving you to add plug-ins beyond that minimal subset.
+Flask is called a "micro-framework" because, unlike Django and its analogue Ruby on Rails, it provides only what is necessary to do core web development, leaving you to add plug-ins beyond its minimal subset.
 Flask's approach keeps your code and workflow simple, particularly on smaller projects.

+Extensions are added to enable database access, web form, and user authentication.

 ## Install Flask